Vluuks/AndroidPractice/Week5/Lab/README.md

 ➡️ **Exercise 1.2:** *Inside `Activity.java`, make sure that the class implements the interface we just created and add the method body (without content for now) to the class.*

-<a name="practice"></a>

-## Practice
+➡️ **Exercise 1.3:** *The main method inside `InterfaceTest` initiates the `Activity` and the `Helper` class and then starts running the functionality inside the helper class: `new Thread(new Helper(a)).start();`.
+Make sure that you understand what this line of code does.*

+{% next "Dingen" %}
+### Wrapping it up
 For this exercise, we have provided you with a few Java files.
 Because we simulate the Android environment, we make use of an `Activity` class and a `Helper` class.
 The idea is that in your apps, you often want to keep network requests, database interactions or other time consuming tasks separate from the activities.
-The main method inside `InterfaceTest` initiates the `Activity` and the `Helper` class and then starts running the functionality inside the helper class: `new Thread(new Helper(a)).start();`

 In this example, the Helper class performs a task `run()` that takes a bit of time, simulated by sleeping the thread for a few seconds.
 When this task is done, we want to notify your `Activity`, and this is where the interface comes into play.
 However, it has not been implemented yet!